-I absolutely love Indian food, as it has so many different spices and there so so many regional variations in the cuisine.
+I absolutely love Indian food, as it has so many different spices and there are so many regional variations in the cuisine.

 This dish is prepared more in a southern style as it has coconut milk.
 Experiment with the level of heat, by reducing the number of chilies or by seeding them.
 When working with chilies it is important to remember to wash your hands with soap and water, before you continue cooking.